OET Writing Preparation Tips

 Although you can't impose a stardardised formula, there are some general rules, that if you follow, gives you the best start to frame a comprehensive and concise letter - no matter your profession.

-The test date will also be the date discharge, most recent consultation etc. within the case notes.
+- The test date will also be the date of discharge, most recent consultation etc. within the case notes.

 Dear Dr Simmons,